At a glance

 ADMINISTRATION: The Head of School is Chris Johns, Ph.D.
 He is supported by 65 administrative staff and college- educated faculty.
 GCS policy is governed by a nine-member School Board of Directors.

-ACCREDITATION: GCS is an accredited member of the Association of Christian Teachers and Schools (ACTS) and the South Carolina Independent School Association (SCISA).
-GCS is also accredited by AdvancED/Southern Association of Colleges and Schools (SACS).
-The school serves families from Abbeville, Anderson, Greenwood, Laurens, McCormick and Saluda counties with an enrollment of 460 students in K3 through 12th grade for the 2018-19 school year.
+ACCREDITATION: GCS is accredited by the Association of Christian Teachers and Schools (ACTS) and AdvancED/Southern Association of Colleges and Schools (SACS).
+GCS is a member of the South Carolina Independent School Association (SCISA).
+The school serves families from Abbeville, Anderson, Edgefield, Greenwood, Laurens, McCormick and Saluda counties with an August 20, 2020 enrollment of 440 students in K3 through 12th grade.

 FACULTY: Teachers hold a minimum of a bachelor’s degree.
 In addition, all faculty members are required to fulfill the teacher certification requirements set forth by ACTS with continuing education classes.

-FAITH: GCS serves families from six counties who represent about 75 churches.
+FAITH: GCS serves families from seven counties who represent about 75 churches.
 Being non-denominational, the Bible curriculum focuses on scriptural truths and not specific denominational doctrines.
-All students attend a weekly Chapel service at GCS, which includes worship teams composed of middle and high school students who express interest and talent in music.
+Chapel services (four age appropriate sessions) are conducted weekly.
+Worship teams composed of middle and high school students who express interest and talent in music, participate in the sessions.

 ACADEMICS: GCS teaches a six subject core curriculum to all enrolled students with a strong emphasis on traditional values: Math, Science, History, Bible, Grammar and Handwriting/Literature.
 The adopted curricula is primarily Bob Jones University based.
+National Honor Society and National Junior Honor Society inducts students from grades 7-12 who meet the criteria.
 Graduation requirements are supervised by a high school guidance counselor.
 Foreign language, honors classes and dual enrollment classes are introduced at the high school level.
-National Honor Society and National Junior Honor Society inducts students from grades 7-12 who meet the criteria.
+GCS is introducing an aggressive dual enrollment program with Piedmont Technical College to expand the number of courses already available to juniors and seniors.

 TESTING: Students in K5-8 take the Terra Nova test annually.
 Grades 9-11 are given the PSAT each fall.
 Grade 10 students also take the ACT ASPIRE test.
-Since 1992, GCS has graduated 455 students, with about 97 percent continuing with higher education.
+Since 1992, GCS has graduated 626 students, with about 99 percent accepted to 4-year or 2-year colleges.
 GCS Graduates are extremely competitive for scholarships to the college of their choice.
 SAT and ACT scores of GCS students are above the state and national average.

 ENRICHMENT & FINE ARTS: Students do not thrive on academics alone.
 GCS offers various enrichment and electives to balance the rigors of academia.
-Related arts classes for elementary students include: PE, Media Center, Music and Art (computer applies to some grades).
-Middle school students take a study hall and the following electives: Band, PE, Chorus, Art and Computer.
-High school students may choose from the following electives: Band, Basic Art, Drama, Chorus, Worship Team, PE, Communication/Speech and Media Arts.
-Dual Enrollment courses include but are not limited to: Physics, Intro to Computers, English 101 & 102.
+Related arts classes for elementary students include: PE, Media Center, Music and Art.
+Middle school students take a study hall and a rotation of the following electives: PE, Music, Art, Life Skills, Basic Computer or Band.
+High school students may choose from the following electives: Band, Basic Art, PE, Communication/Speech, Pre-Engineering and Media Arts.

-SERVICE: Middle and high school students have leadership opportunities by serving on student councils or the Chick-fil-A Leader Academy.
-GCS recently added an Interact Club sponsored by Emerald City Rotary Club.
+SERVICE AND LEADERSHIP: Eighth grade classes host an annual Valentine fundraiser to benefit a charity of their choice.
+During traditional school years, middle school students may be elected to student council or service as GCS Ambassadors.
+High school students have leadership opportunities by serving on the Student Activities Council or the Chick-fil-A Leader Academy.
+Emerald City Rotary Club sponsors the GCS Interact Club.
 Seniors are required to complete 100 hours of pre-approved volunteer service to graduate.
 High School students also organize a Mission Day to provide service in the community.

 CONNECT: Located at 2026 Woodlawn Rd. in Greenwood, SC, 29649.
-Office phone: 864-229-2427; Website at greenwoodchristianschool.org or like us on Facebook at Greenwood Christian School – Official.
-Follow gcs_now on Instagram.
+Office phone: 864-229-2427; Follow gcs_now on Instagram or visit our website at greenwoodchristianschool.org.
+Like us on Facebook at Greenwood Christian School – Official. .

 GCS, accredited by ACTS (nationally); AdvancED / SACS (regionally); SCISA (statewide); does not discriminate against race or ethnic origin in administration of its educational, admission and athletic policies, tuition assistance or any other school administered programs.